 What are the different types of ransomware?

-Ransomware blockers, by contrast, don't affect the data stored on the device.
-Instead, they prevent the victim from accessing the device.
-The ransom demand is displayed across the screen, often masquerading as a notice from a law enforcement agency claiming that the victim has accessed illegal web content and demanding an on-the-spot fine, but this type of malware is usually easier to treat than encryptors.
+Ransomware lockers, sometimes called blockers or lock screen ransomware, don't affect the data stored on the device.
+Instead, it prevents the victim from accessing the device.
+The ransom demand is displayed across the screen, often masquerading as a notice from a law enforcement agency claiming that the victim has accessed illegal web content and demanding an on-the-spot fine.
+This type of ransomware is usually easier to treat than encryptors.

 With crypto-ransomware or cryptors the files and data that are stored on the infected device are encrypted into an unreadable form, so that the data can only be decrypted by using the appropriate decryption key.
 The key is only released by the criminal after the victim has paid the ransom demand.